Spanning Tree (STP)

 Activate Spanning Tree

-- In the router portal of the Centro Business 3.0, under the tab Network ➜ Basic settings
+In the router portal of the Centro Business 3.0 under Network → Basic Settings:

 1. Redundant cabling

-If two switches are connected via more than one cable → STP must be activated.
-Otherwise, a Layer 2 loop is created immediately.
+If two switches are connected by more than one cable → STP must be activated.
+Otherwise a Layer 2 loop occurs immediately.

 2. Define Root Bridge

-The most powerful & central switch should be Root (e.g., Core Switch)
+- The most powerful and central switch should be Root (e.g. Core Switch)

 3. Connection to Centro Business